amisepa/BrainBeats/README.md

 ## Cited by

+Balasubramanian, K. et al. (2025).
+Complexity Measures in Biomedical Signal Analysis: A Clinically-Grounded Survey Across EEG, ECG, Intracranial Pressure, and Photoplethysmogram Modalities.
+IEEE Access.

-Park, S., Ha, J., & Kim, L. (2025).
+Park, S. et al. (2025).
 Improving single-trial detection of error-related potentials by considering the effect of heartbeat-evoked potentials in a motor imagery-based brain-computer interface.
 Computers in Biology and Medicine, 195, 110563.

 Abdullah, J. et al. (2025).
 Mathematical Decoding of the Correlation Between Different Organs' Activities: A Review.
 Fractals.